 An entire new district is emerging between Snøhetta’s glacier-like Opera House and the “Barcode” high-rise buildings that have given the city a new skyline.
-Two landmark buildings – a new Munch Museum and the Oslo Public Library (Deichman), main brach – will flank the Opera House.
+Two landmark buildings – a new Munch Museum and Oslo Public Library (Deichman) – will flank the Opera House.
 New apartments, commercial buildings, seaside promenades, and city beaches are already in place.

 At the other side of the historic Akershus Fortress, the small peninsula of Tjuvholmen is now home to a cluster of modern design houses and hotels, as well as to Renzo Piano’s Astrup Fearnley museum of modern art, complete with yet another beach right outside the door.